NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 Kansas is one of those teams you assume won its first tournament game by around 25 points unless your phone starts vibrating off the coffee table.
 So it went this year, as the No. 4 Jayhawks spanked No. 13 Northeastern 87-53.
 My word, that is a butt-kicking.

-But as fans know, this isn't one of coach Bill Self's truly elite teams, at least by Kansas standards.
-Most fans will recall all of Kansas' troubles this year, including the loss of three key players—Silvio De Souza, Udoke Azubukie and Lagerald Vick—for a potpourri of reasons.
+But as fans know, this isn't one of coach Bill Self's elite teams, at least by Kansas standards.
+Most fans will recall all of Kansas' troubles this year, including the loss of three key players—Silvio De Sousa, Udoka Azubuike and LaGerald Vick—for a potpourri of reasons.

 And yes, the Jayhawks lost to Iowa State in the Big 12 tournament, plus a couple more before that.
-But now remember this: all three of those teams were tourney-bound, and the other two losses came to teams—Texas Tech and Oklahoma—that just had pretty rock-solid showings of their own.
+But now remember this: all three of those teams were tourney-bound, and the other two losses came to teams—Texas Tech and Oklahoma—that just had rock-solid showings of their own.

-And Kansas has an advantage right now that is worth its weight in March Madness gold: a solid point guard.
-Not a superstar, just a steady floor leader that knows how to run the offense and facilitate for Dedric Lawson and the like.
+Kansas has an advantage that is worth its weight in March Madness gold: a solid point guard.
+Not a superstar, just a steady floor leader who knows how to run the offense and facilitate for Dedric Lawson and Co.

-For the Jayhawks, Devon Dotson is just such a player, with 18 points and two assists against Northeastern as well as a lot of underrated court acumen to go with much-needed scoring to complement Lawson.
+Devon Dotson is a needed contributor, and he had 18 points and two assists against Northeastern.
 This is a team that may be coming into its own at exactly the right moment.

 Why They'll Get Knocked Out

-Well, that was Northeastern after all.
-As a whole, the team shot 28 percent, and that's not just threes, that's the whole thing.
+Well, that was Northeastern, after all.
+The team shot 28 percent from the field.

-Also, you could just take everything I just said about the lost players and the Iowa State defeat and just say "you're not correct and shouldn't spin it that way."
-This team is both sides of its own coin.
+Also, you could take everything I just said about the lost players and the Iowa State defeat and say, "You're not correct and shouldn't spin it that way."

 4. Michigan Wolverines